donutrj/heartbreaker/content/Supporting Docs/Spells.md

 This repeats a total of 1 + (count) times or until a target makes the warding save.

 All struck, take 1d10 + (sum) damage, rolled seperately.
 The caster cannot be targeted, nor can a target be struck twice.
+# Cloudshift
++ Range: N/A
++ Target: Open sky
++ Duration: One day

+The druid slits the sky open, letting in the weather of the fairyland bleed into the material plane.
+For the duration of the spell, the weather is shifted (count) in the direction of the druid's choosing.

+This can be used to bring a storm or clear one.
+This can be used to make a storm meaningfully more intense.

+Storming -> Raining -> Overcast -> Clear
 # Color Spray
 + Range: 15' cone
 + Target: Sighted Creatures